keruiduo/SupplMat_JASA_2024/README.md

    - Speaker's primary language (lang)
    - Speaker's gender (M for Man; F for Woman; NB for Non-binary) (Sex)

-These files can be used as input for the various pieces of code provided in Supplementary Materials.

-Reference
-Goddard, C. (2014).
+Reference: Goddard, C. (2014).
 Interjections and emotion (with special reference to “surprise” and “disgust”).
 Emotion review, 6(1), 53-63.

+These files are used as input for the various pieces of code (see above).